Laboratory Visa Sponsorship Jobs in California

 ROLE AND RESPONSIBILITIES

-Note: This position is for the day shift (6:00am – 2:30PM), although it may vary slightly based on business needs.
-This position reports to the Clinical Laboratory Manager and requires flexibility, as weekend coverage is needed on a rotating basis.
-This position requires flexibility to accommodate varying patient needs.
+Additional Note: This position requires flexibility to accommodate varying patient needs.
 Shifts may include days, evenings, nights, weekends, and holidays.
 On-call responsibilities and mandatory overtime may also be necessary.

-- Perform a variety of complex laboratory tests and procedures according to prescribed protocols and assigned schedules.
-Complete procedures within established turnaround times.
+- Performs a variety of complex laboratory tests and procedures according to prescribed protocols and assigned schedules.
+Completes procedures within established turnaround times.

-- Perform quality control procedures including preventive maintenance, calibrations, review of controls, and records data on appropriate forms.
-Support and participate in the Quality Assurance efforts and Performance Improvement process.
+- Performs quality control procedures including preventive maintenance, calibrations, review of controls, and records data on appropriate forms.
+Supports and participates in the Quality Assurance efforts and Performance Improvement process.

-- Utilize standard laboratory equipment, and records and checks result for completeness and accuracy.
-Perform data entry of diagnostic information.
+- Utilizes standard laboratory equipment, and records and checks result for completeness and accuracy.
+Performs data entry of diagnostic information.

 BASIC QUALIFICATIONS

-- Minimum 5 years as a certified or licensed clinical laboratory scientist
+- Minimum 2 years as a certified or licensed clinical laboratory scientist.

 COMPENSATION